Your needs are our top priority

 Sometimes you need some extra help to cope with a health issue.
-That’s why we offer Case Management.
+That’s why we offer care management.

-Not everyone needs a case manager, but those who do, mostly need one for a short time.
-A case manager can show you how to get services to improve your health.
+Not everyone needs a care manager, but those who do, mostly need one for a short time.
+A care manager can show you how to get services to improve your health.
 Our goal is to help you learn how to take care of yourself.

-If you answer yes to any of these questions, you may want to ask about getting Case Management services.
+If you answer yes to any of these questions, you may want to ask about getting care management services.

 - Do you go to the ER a lot?